HumanCellAtlas/metadata-schema/docs/Zenhub_runbook.md

 ### Epics

-DEFINITION: Epics are longer/more complex tasks that (usually) cannot be completed with one Issue.
+DEFINITION: Epics are longer, more complex tasks that (usually) cannot be addressed with one Issue.
 Epics should be written like user stories.
 The Epic *title* should define the concrete goal, and the Epic *description* should define the type of user, what they want, and why they want it.
 An example Epic is:

-> *Title*: Release first draft of schemas to support imaging spatial
+> *Title*: Release first draft of schemas to support imaging spatial transcriptomics
-> transcriptomics
 >
-> *Description*: As a SpaceTx developer, I want to be able to
-> incorporate SpaceTx metadata into the HCA metadata schema in order to
-> describe imaging data using the HCA metadata schema.
+> *Description*: As a SpaceTx developer, I want to be able to incorporate SpaceTx metadata into the HCA metadata schema in order to describe imaging data using the HCA metadata schema.

 Epics should:
 -   be assigned appropriate label(s)